oschweitzer/learning-resources/nestjs_lesson.md

 A basic controller workflow would be:

-1. A HTTP request is send by the client.
+1. An HTTP request is send by the client.
 2. The request is routed to the controller and the handler is called with arguments.
 3. The handler handles the request and performs operations (retrieving data from a database for example).
 4. The handler returns a response value of any type (even an exception) to the client.